Tofigh Maboudi – American University

 Christopher B. Mann – Skidmore College

-Christopher B. Mann is assistant professor of political science at Skidmore College where he focuses on elections and political participation.
+Christopher B. Mann is an assistant professor of Political Science at Skidmore College in Saratoga Springs, NY.
+His research focuses on field experiments on increasing political participation and on the impact of changes in election administration on political participation.

 Dr. Maruice Mangum – Texas Southern University